 Agreed, cleanliness is important.
 But some parents take it to an extreme level by cleaning the house more frequently and keeping their babies away from all sorts of dirt.
 The result – children who are used to such a sterile environment end up with more allergies.
 On the contrary, the earlier kids are exposed to allergens, the faster their immunity develops (4).

 Now, what’s wrong with that you might ask?
 The fact is that the bones and joints in human feet are not fixed in a permanent position.
 This allows the feet to adjust to surface irregularities while walking.
 When you make your baby walk on flat surfaces, your baby’s feet are deprived of normal muscle, nerve, and skeletal development (5).

 6. Making Them Finish The Entire Meal On The Plate

 Remember the time when our parents asked us to finish all the vegetables or food served on our plate?
 Turns out, it is a bad habit.
-Kids cannot judge if the quantity of food on the plate meets their requirements.
-And forcing them to clear the plate would make them overeat thereby creating a bad food habit.
+Forcing your child to eat something can turn into a power struggle, and chances are your child will start associating food as an unpleasant experience as they grow up (6).
 You can, of course, give your child small portions of food at frequent intervals or whenever they feel hungry.

 7. Spoon-Feeding Them